 [Section 53 inserted by No. 22 of 2012 s.
 39.]

-54. Certain members of Fire and Emergency Services Superannuation Board
+54. Fire and Emergency Services Superannuation Board, certain members of continue

 The appointment of a person by the Authority as a member or alternate member of the Fire and Emergency Services Superannuation Board under the former Superannuation Act section 4(4)(a) or (5) that has effect immediately before the transfer time continues to have effect as the appointment of the person by the FES Commissioner as a member or alternate member of that Board under that provision of the amended Superannuation Act.